nicm42/100-days-of-code/log.md

 Thoughts: That last challenge was a lot easier when starting fresh.
 OOP starts off with the same things we've done twice before!

 Link to work: freeCodeCamp profile: https://www.freecodecamp.org/nicm42

+Day 21: 29th March 2019
+Progress: Did a few code wars katas to level up to 7yu and some more of freeCcodeCamp OOP.

+Thoughts: OOP is getting hard to grasp - I think I really need more examples.
+It might become clearer as I do more.
+7yu katas are much easier than 6yu!

+Link to work: https://www.codewars.com/users/nicm42/completed and https://www.freecodecamp.org/nicm42